LOS-IOUSP/atlantic_tiws_shifts/README.md

-# atlantic_tiws_shifts
+# Data and Codes from the article "The Atlantic Tropical Instability Waves: Interdecadal Variability, Shifts, Characteristics, and Energetics"

-This repository contains the data and supplementary materials associated with the article "The Atlantic Tropical Instability Waves: Interdecadal Variability, Shifts, Characteristics, and Energetics".
-The dataset includes raw and processed data, scripts used for analysis, and metadata necessary to reproduce the results presented in the paper.
+This repository contains the processed data from the altimeter L4 data from Copernicus Marine, filtered at each latitude within 9$^\circ$S and 9$^\circ$N (data/data_filtered_lat), as well as the code used to filter it.